rockhopsoft/survloop/README.md

 * Blade HTML Template Views ~ 1.31 MB
 * Javascript/jQuery within Blade Templates ~ 147 KB
 * CSS within Blade Templates ~ 139 KB
-* SurvLoop-Generated PHP Eloquent Data Table Models ~ 176 KB
+* Survloop-Generated PHP Eloquent Data Table Models ~ 176 KB
-* SurvLoop-Generated PHP Laravel Database Migration & Seeders ~ 274 KB
+* Survloop-Generated PHP Laravel Database Migration & Seeders ~ 274 KB

-SurvLoop is a Laravel-based engine for websites dominated by the collection and publication of open data.
+Survloop is a Laravel-based engine for websites dominated by the collection and publication of open data.
 This is a database design and survey generation system, though it will increasingly be a flexible tool to solve many web-based problems.